Skip to Content

 Do I need a Trust?

-While an Irrevocable Trust is never a legal requirement, they have many advantages.
-Carefully analyzing your assets, goals, and heirs’ needs is the only way to judge if a trust is right for you.
+While an irrevocable trust is never a legal requirement, it has many advantages.
+Carefully analyzing your assets, goals, and heirs’ needs is the way to judge if a trust is right for you.

 Can I use a Life Insurance Policy for a Trust?